-Internal commands are built in to DOS so they will execute immediately.
-They are the most commonly used commands.
+built in to DOS Internal commands are SO they will execute immediately.
+Thev are the most commonly used commands.
 Some internal commands can use paths. and this gives them greater flexibility.

 DIR \TEXT\LETTERS

 lists all the files in the directory LETTERS.